Husqvarna vs Ambrogio - A user's perspective.

 Range of models

-Ambrogio currently has a slightly wider range of models than Husqvarna (10 vs 8 – depending on how you count them).
+Ambrogio currently has a slightly wider range of domestic models than Husqvarna (11 vs 7 – depending on how you count them).
 On the face of it, that sounds better, but does it really matter?

-If you have a medium sized garden (less than 1800 sq. m.) and still want the latest technology or a large garden (over 3500 sq. m.) then the answer is definitely yes!
+If you have a medium sized garden (less than 1800 sq. m.) and still want the latest technology or a large garden (3500 sq. m. or over) then the answer is definitely yes!

-The latest (2020) Ambrogio range provides the latest technology across it’s models (apart from the L60 – which is innovative in it’s own right).
-It has 4 models that cater for over 3500 sq. m. (up to 20,000 sq. m.) whilst Husqvarna has 1 model with a maximum of 5000 sq. m. (the 450X and 550 are essentially the same model with some functions turned off).
+The latest (2022) Ambrogio range provides the latest technology across it’s models (apart from the L60 – which is innovative in it’s own right).
+It has 4 models that cater for 3500 sq. m. and above (up to 20,000 sq. m.) whilst Husqvarna has 2 models with a maximum of 5000 sq. m.

 Flexibility to deal with complex areas